-Please review the following guidelines and safety protocols that our team has put into place to ensure a fun experience in a safe and secure environment:
+We have implemented high standards of sanitation and safety protocols to ensure a fun experience in a safe and secure environment.

 - We have arranged our tasting tables in accordance with social distancing regulations.

-- All our staff are required to wear face masks throughout their shift.
+- All of our staff are required to wear face masks throughout their shift.

-- All guests must wear a facial covering when arriving but can remove the mask during the tasting.
+- Guests must wear a facial covering when arriving but can remove the mask during the tasting.

-- All high-contact surfaces (i.e. glasses, counters, tables & chairs) will be cleaned and sanitized before each reservation.
+- High-contact surfaces (i.e. glasses, counters, tables & chairs) will be cleaned and sanitized before each reservation.

-- We also ask that if you are feeling ill or have displayed any symptoms of COVID-19, please stay home and reschedule your reservation.
+- We also ask that if you are feeling ill or have displayed any symptoms of COVID-19, please stay home.

 2019 Zinfandel – sourced from Timber Crest Vineyard in Dry Creek Valley grown in a block of 40-year-old vines.
 Beautiful dark cherry aromatics on the nose with flavors of blackberry, raspberry, and black pepper.